sehmaschine/django-filebrowser/docs/quickstart.rst

 Settings
 --------

 Check the :ref:`settings`.
-You need to add a folder "Uploads" within your ``MEDIA_ROOT`` when using the default settings.
+You need to add a folder "uploads" within your ``MEDIA_ROOT`` when using the default settings.

 Testing
 -------